 Results:

-Converted 3 Fortune 500 strategic engagements
+Converted 3 Fortune 500 strategic engagements within the first six months

 Revived a major account dormant for five years